timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 to always override syntax values, even though the code for each doesn't know about the other.

-Simply minimally defining the `@AntlrLanguageRegistration` with a lexer and some token categories and other required fields is sufficient.
+Simply minimally defining the `@AntlrLanguageRegistration` with a lexer and some token categories and other required fields is sufficient to get basic language suport up and running.

 ### Errors in Sources